-- -- Skip to Main Content

 • A common misconception is that trusts are only necessary for the extremely wealthy or for those with complicated asset distribution plans.
 Truth be told, while a trust can certainly provide tax protections and other benefits to those individuals with large and valuable estates, a trust is an effective estate planning tool to avoid probate and fulfill your intentions regardless of estate size or complexity.

-Protect Your Personal Interest With a POWER OF ATTORNEY
+Protect Your Personal Interest With a Power of Attorney

 Several instruments allow your interests to be represented by an agent of your choice if you cannot make decisions on your own behalf.
 Understanding how the different instruments work and the responsibilities of the agents you appoint is extremely important.